luos/My-play-snippets/csrf/README.md

 ```

-and add dependencies in your Build.scala
+and add "filters" as dependency in your Build.scala like this (you don't have to add the others)

 ```
   val appDependencies = Seq(